babyloniaapp/docs/tokenomics.md

 ![Token Distribution of BABY Token](.gitbook/assets/SLIDES\_TOKENDISTRIBUTION\_003\_4x3\_withLogo.png)

 Let's talk about the BABY Token distribution model.
+We have studied tokenomics of many second layer and DeFi projects, we concluded the release period of 2-3 years for all the 888 m tokens.
+Forty percent of the token will be assigned to the internal project requirements and 60% will be distributed to the public by Crowdsale events and two years of stacking and yield farming.
+We are not a believer of timed-locked for liquidity or vested wallets, as we have seen times and times over, frauds find a workaround to scam and dump the projects for profits.